-Doctors are demanding the urgent introduction of a national 24-hour helpline for prescription drug dependence following successful legal action pursued by Slee Blackwell Medical Negligence lawyer Oliver Thorne on behalf of his client Janet Waterton,
+Doctors are demanding the urgent introduction of a national 24-hour helpline for prescription drug dependence following successful legal action pursued by Devon medical negligence lawyer Oliver Thorne on behalf of his client Janet Waterton,

 Janet, who is from Cornwall, was first prescribed benzodiazepines in 1992 following hip surgery.
 The intention was to provide her with pain relief but over time she become dependent on the drugs and suffered terrible withdrawal symptoms when she tried to come off them.
 She described experiencing massive electric shocks in her brain accompanied by twitching and numbness.
 It was 18 year before she was free of the drugs.
 This led her to seek legal advice.
 Oliver Thorne took her case on and succeeded in establishing that Jan had been let down by those responsible for treating her.
 The case was funded on a No Win – No Fee basis and resulted in Janet receiving substantial compensation.

-Commenting on the case Oliver (who is based at the firm's Barnstaple office) said:
+Commenting on the case Oliver (who heads the firm’s medical negligence team at our Barnstaple office) said:

 “Janet’s claim was a challenging one right from the start.
 There were numerous hurdles to overcome and the fact that she had been taking the drug for such a long time and had been given the drug by various GP’s and NHS clinicians over the years made matters even more complex.
 Once we had established that the drug had been prescribed negligently and the Health Trust accepted this, we were able to go on to investigate what effect the drug had on Janet and her family, including the impact on her ability to work.
 The award achieved for Janet will go some way to compensating her for the years that she has lost but inevitabley it will never make up for what she has suffered.”